Hiking in the Dolomites

 I’d avoid August unless you prepare for higher prices and crowds.
-The dolomites are a major tourist destination so, as with all tourist destinations in Italy in August, they get crowded and expensive.
+The Dolomites are a major tourist destination so, as with all tourist destinations in Italy in August, they get crowded and expensive.
 If you can’t do July, try end of June or the beginning of September.
 Of course the days are longer in June which is a good thing when hiking!

 Let us put together a fantastic Dolomites trip for you – contact us to find out more.